Francis Ouimet: 1913 U.S. Open

 In 1913, Ouimet won his first significant title at age 20, the Massachusetts Amateur, an event he won five more times.
-He participated in the U.S. Amateur at the Garden City Golf Club in Long Island, New York, in early September, losing in the quarterfinals to the eventual champion, Jerome Travers.
+He participated in the U.S. Amateur at the Garden City Golf Club on Long Island, New York, in early September, losing in the quarterfinals to the eventual champion, Jerome Travers.
 Soon after, he was asked personally by the president of the United States Golf Association, Robert Watson, if he would play in the national professional championship, the 1913 U.S. Open, which had been postponed to mid-September from its original June dates to allow for the participation of British golfers Harry Vardon and Ted Ray, both of Jersey.
 Vardon had won the U.S. Open in 1900 and The Open Championship five times to that point.
 Ray had won the Open Championship in 1912.
 The 1913 event was played at the course Ouimet knew best, The Country Club in Brookline, Massachusetts.
 Ouimet originally declined to play, having just returned from an absence from work to play in the National Amateur.
 His participation in the Open was soon arranged, however, with the cooperation of his employer.

 It was Ouimet's first appearance in the championship.
 Eddie Lowery was his 10-year-old caddie.
 After 72 holes of regulation play ended in a three-way tie, Ouimet, Vardon, and Ray engaged in an 18-hole playoff the next day in rainy conditions.
 Ouimet won the playoff at one-under-par for the day, beating Vardon by 5 strokes and Ray by 6.
 His victory was widely hailed as a stunning upset over the strongly favored British, who were regarded as the top two golfers in the world.
 He was the first amateur to win the U.S. Open.
 The biggest crowds ever seen in American golf followed the playoff, and his achievement was front-page news across the country.